awesome-english/awesome-english/README.md

 - [Playphrase](https://www.playphrase.me/#/search) - a free-to-use Web app that lets you search for specific phrases, quotes, or dialogues extracted from movies.

+- [Numblr](https://numblr.io) - free app dedicated to English number listening — practice hearing dates, times, phone numbers, and money amounts in real-world contexts and type what you hear.

 ## 🔸 Vocabulary

 - [Play Scrabble](https://playscrabble.com/) - play Scrabble on-line